Brandon-Wass/PNG-to-ICO-Converter/README.md

 ### Installation

 1. **Using the Installer**:
-    - Download the 'PNG to ICO Setup.exe' from the repository.
+    - Download the 'PNG to ICO Setup.exe' from the website.
     - Run the installer to set up the program on your system.
     - Once installed, open the PNG to ICO Converter from your start menu or desktop.